Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 With the DLS and OPC cable prepared, take the Arduino UNO and place the DLS on top.
 Make sure to line up all of the headers correctly and carefully push the DLS down onto the UNO.
 Next, insert a CR1220 button cell battery into the holder on the DLs and connect the OPC using the 6 pin connector.
 If you printed the housings, it might be easier to screw the UNO onto its mountng spots before putting the DLS on top and to screw in the OPC before connecting its cable to the DLS.

 Congratulations, the core of your PM monitor is now fully assembled!
-If you printed the housings, mount the OPC it is easier to screw the UNO into this before placing the DLS on top.
+Next, have a look at section 3. of this README file to finish the monitors by uploading the firmware.

 ### 2.2.
 Stationary monitor